Importing Subscriptions¶

 Payment methods after import

-If a customer already has a card saved on your Shopify store, the app attaches it to the subscription during import.
-Anyone without a saved card adds one themselves on their Shopify customer account before their first billing date.
+If a customer already has a reusable payment method saved to their Shopify account — matched by email address — the app attaches it to the subscription during import.
+A reusable payment method is one from a previous subscription, or a card the customer has explicitly saved to their account; a card used only for a one-off past order is not stored by Shopify and can't be linked.
+Anyone without a saved payment method adds one themselves on their Shopify customer account before their first billing date.
 The app includes a bulk email action you can fire off straight after the import to prompt them, and the standard pre-billing reminders cover anyone who hasn't acted yet.

 Before you import¶